Work-Efficient Query Evaluation in Constant Time with PRAMs: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Uri Zwick for clarifications regarding results in \cite{GoldbergZ95} and to Jonas Schmidt and Jennifer Todtenhoefer for careful proofreading.
 We thank Martin Dietzfelbinger for helpful discussions.
 Furthermore, we thank the reviewers of ICDT for many insightful suggestions.
+Finally, we thank the reviewers of this journal article for their insightful comments.
+In particular, we are grateful for the suggestion to state \autoref{result:eval-query-plan} as a separate result about the evaluation of query plans, and to derive many of the subsequent results from it.